microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-messages.md

 ## Examples
 ### Example 1: List all messages
 #### Request
-This example gets the default, top 10 messages in the signed-in user's mailbox.
+The following shows an example that gets the default, top 10 messages in the signed-in user's mailbox.
 It uses `$select` to return a subset of the properties of each message in the response.

 # [HTTP](#tab/http)
 <!-- {